 When shareholders who hold the Company’s shares for the purpose of cross-shareholding (cross-shareholders) indicate their intention to sell their shares, the Company will not hinder the sale of the shares by, for instance, implying a possible reduction of business transactions.

 The Nominating Committee and the Compensation Committee strive to enable independent judgments by Outside Directors concerning discussions and decision-making related to the “nomination” and “remuneration.”
 To this end, the committees will take various measures, such as increasing contact with prospective nominees and utilizing personnel evaluations and other objective indicators.
-The Audit Committee will endeavor to build and operate a system that ensures both the effectiveness and independence so as to sufficiently exercise its audit functions.
+The Audit Committee endeavors to build and operate a system that ensures both the effectiveness and independence so as to sufficiently exercise its audit functions, including by internal non-executive Directors acting as full-time Audit Committee members to endeavor to identify in-house information.

 Basic Approaches to the Internal Control System and the Progress of System Development Updated